pantheon-systems/WordPress/wp-content/plugins/all-in-one-schemaorg-rich-snippets/readme.txt

 4. Test the post or page URL in Google Rich Snippets Testing

 == Changelog ==

-= 1.5.5 =
-* Fix: Schema markup displayed before the post content or hidden when page content is built using a page builder plugin.

 = 1.5.4 =
 * Improvement: Dashboard UI Updated.